 Carryover Features from GBD-H1000: The GBD-H2000 retains the signature features of the GBD-H1000, including the MIP LCD display, optical heart rate monitor, step counter (accelerometer), GPS, Bluetooth smartphone link, and the Triple Sensor (pressure: altimeter and barometer, compass, thermometer).
 Like the H1000, it is one of the few G-Shock watches with a vibration alert option and automatic horizontal compensation (a.k.a. “auto level correction”) for the compass.
 If a connected smartphone is not available, the watch can automatically adjust the time through GPS once per day, and position information can also be received.
 Smartphone notifications are available for calls, e-mails, social media posts, calendar notifications, and reminders.

 On the fitness front, the GBD-H2000 has advanced running features such as training analysis and training data with an activity log (now with up to 100 runs with up to 200 laps each).
 The Life Log records step count with a settable daily target step count, step graphs, calories burned measurement, and active time measurement.
-The Life Log can also distinguish between walking, running, biking, and other activity.
+The Life Log can distinguish between walking, running, biking, and other activity.
 The stopwatch and timer remain unchanged.
 The 1-second stopwatch has a maximum measuring capacity of 99:59’59’ with elapsed and split times.
-There are five interval timers that can be set for up to 60 minutes each in 1-second increments and repeated up to 20 times.
+With the interval timer function, five interval timers that can be set for up to 60 minutes each in 1-second increments and can auto repeat up to 10 times.
+Like the H1000, the GBD-H2000 calculates VO2 max (maximum consumable oxygen uptake), which is referred to as the “Running Index” on the watch and in the instructions.

 The GBD-H2000 has an optical heart rate monitor for advanced training measurements and analysis.